-CEDAR FALLS — After finishing near the top of a national competition last spring, a Cedar Fall High School rocket club team is working with NASA on its next project.
+CEDAR FALLS — After finishing near the top of a national competition last spring, a Cedar Falls High School rocket club team is working with NASA on its next project.

 The Science, Technology And Rocketry Students team was invited to submit a proposal to participate in the NASA Student Launch after earning fifth place during the Team America Rocketry Challenge in May.
 The top 24 teams in the contest were invited and the S.T.A.R.S. group was among 15 accepted Oct 6.